Environmental Protection Agency (EPA) and Department of Transportation (DOT) National Highway Traffic Safety Administration (NHTSA).

 NHTSA: If you submit your comments by mail and wish Docket Management to notify you upon its receipt of your comments, enclose a self-addressed, stamped postcard in the envelope containing your comments.
 Upon receiving your comments, Docket Management will return the postcard by mail.

-EPA: Do not submit CBI to EPA through http://www.regulations.gov or email.
+EPA: Do not submit CBI to EPA through www.regulations.gov or email.
 Clearly mark the part or all of the information that you claim to be CBI.
 For CBI information in a disk or CD ROM that you mail to EPA, mark the outside of the disk or CD ROM as CBI and then identify electronically within the disk or CD ROM the specific information that is claimed as CBI.
+Information not marked as CBI will be included in the public docket without prior notice.
 In addition to one complete version of the comment that includes information claimed as CBI, a copy of the comment that does not contain the information claimed as CBI must be submitted for inclusion in the public docket.
 Information so marked will not be disclosed except in accordance with procedures set forth in 40 CFR part 2.

 In addition, you should submit a copy from which you have deleted the claimed confidential business information to the Docket by one of the methods set forth above.